opendata-swiss/ogd-handbook-wiki/library/embed.en.md

 src="https://opendata.swiss/en/dataset?q=RDF&res_format=HTML&sort=score+desc%2C+metadata_modified+desc#field-order-by"></iframe>
 ```

-Summary: we do **not recommend** or support the use of IFRAMES, for reasons of poor accessibility and usability.
-However, if installing JavaScript is not possible, we have shown this basic workaround above.
+Summary: we do **NOT RECOMMEND** or support the use of IFRAMES, for reasons of poor accessibility and usability.
+However, if installing [JavaScript](#widget) is not possible, we have shown a basic workaround above.

 ## Middleware